kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 the cookie's lifetime via its value.

 The `LifetimeType` API field specifies whether a cookie should be a session or permanent cookie.
-Additionally, the lifetime or timeout for both session and permanent cookies is represented by `AbsoluteTimeoutSeconds`.
-In the case of `LifetimeType` being `Permanent`, `AbsoluteTimeoutSeconds` MUST configure the `Expires` or `Max-Age` cookie attributes.
+Additionally, the lifetime or timeout for both session and permanent cookies is represented by `AbsoluteTimeout`.
+In the case of `LifetimeType` being `Permanent`, `AbsoluteTimeout` MUST configure the `Expires` or `Max-Age` cookie attributes.
-Conversely, if `LifetimeType` is `Session`, `AbsoluteTimeoutSeconds` MUST regulate the cookie's lifespan through a different mechanism, as mentioned above.
-If `LifetimeType` is set to `Permanent`, then `AbsoluteTimeoutSeconds` MUST also be set as well.
+Conversely, if `LifetimeType` is `Session`, `AbsoluteTimeout` MUST regulate the cookie's lifespan through a different mechanism, as mentioned above.
+If `LifetimeType` is set to `Permanent`, then `AbsoluteTimeout` MUST also be set as well.
 This requirement is necessary because an expiration value is required to set `Expires` or `Max-Age`.
 `LifetimeType` of `Session` is core support level and the default, while `LifetimeType` of `Permanent` is extended.